Success stories: parent carers making a difference

 Swindon SEND Families Voice.
 Reshaping conversations.

 Over 200 parents and carers told Swindon SEND Families Voice that they have felt the impact of words said to them by professionals that they believe to be unhelpful.
 The forum felt empowered to do something about this.
-Reshaping Conversations is a project led by Swindon SEND Families Voice (SSFV), and was collaboratively produced with local parent support groups, Mums on a Mission, Swindon Down’s Syndrome Group, SCWAD and Swindon Autism/ADHD Facebook group.
+Reshaping Conversations is a project led by Swindon SEND Families Voice (SSFV).
+It was funded via the DFE’s Parent Participation Priority grant and was collaboratively produced with local parent support groups, Mums on a Mission, Swindon Down’s Syndrome Group, SCWAD and Swindon Autism/ADHD Facebook group.
 SSFV took the idea to Swindon Borough Council and BSW Clinical Commissioning Group, who have supported them with the project.
 The project has resulted in a booklet, video, website, 7 minute briefing, lunch and learn session and this mandatory training module being created.
-Watch the reshaping conversations video.
+You can Watch the Reshaping Conversations video or listen to Jacqui and Nausheen from Swindon SEND Families Voice talk to Sue from Contact about the Reshaping Conversations project on our YouTube channel

 Greenwich parent carer forum focuses on solutions to develop vital support for local families.

 Towards the end of the pandemic, a new forum was set up in Greenwich.
-Recognising the importance of reflecting the wide diversity and cultural needs of families in Greenwich, the forum quickly established a special educational needs and disability (SEND) Parent Champions scheme.
+Recognising the importance of reflecting the wide diversity and cultural needs of families in Greenwich, the forum quickly established a special educational needs and disability (SEND) Parent Champions scheme funded via a Champions Grant Public health and LA funding and some of the forum’s DFE parent participation grant .

 Supporting families in Greenwich waiting for an autism diagnosis for their child